 Just click the region you are interested in (listed geographically, North-South).

-Tip: For the best viewing experience we recommend the full Google Earth.
-See Option 3 here.
+Tip: For the best viewing experience we recommend you use the Google Earth option.
+Learn more.

 To understand more about the Regions please see "How the Regions are organised" on the Help page.